sifriger-msft/sql-server-samples/samples/demos/sql-graph/sql-saturday-675-parma-italy/README.md

 3. People who have common friends that speak Croatian

-The search pattern, provided in the MATCH function, goes through one node to another by an edge, in the direction provided by the arrow?.
-Edge names or aliases are provided inside parenthesis?.
-Node names or aliases appear at the two ends of the arrow?.
+The search pattern, provided in the MATCH function, goes through one node to another by an edge, in the direction provided by the arrow.
+Edge names or aliases are provided inside parenthesis.
+Node names or aliases appear at the two ends of the arrow.

 <a name=disclaimers></a>